atraplet/ecos4j/README.md

 from native library headers.

 The bindings are generated in two steps: First, `./bindings/generate_includes.sh` generates the dumps of the included symbols in the `includes.txt` file.
+Replace absolute path with relative path in the comments.
 Second, `./bindings/generate_bindings.sh` generates the actual Java bindings.
+Replace `System.loadLibrary` with `NativeLoader.loadLibrary`.

 ## Release